nbo245/inbred_maize_snps/README.md

 * pvalue - the lowest p-value returned for a particular SNP
 * RMIP - the RMIP score, a value between 0-1, noting the ratio out of 100 that a SNP was found to be significantly assocaited with a phenotype noted in Source

-**paneffect_genes_pvalues.csv** : csv with 8802 consensus genes that were identified within 3 genes of a significant snp in the current study and within 1kb of either of the GWAS atlas' examined.
+**paneffect_genes_pvalues.zip** : csv with 8802 consensus genes that were identified within 3 genes of a significant snp in the current study and within 1kb of either of the GWAS atlas' examined.
 * Gene ID: The gene id of the linked gene
 * Source: The phenotype examined
 * SNP: a significantly identified marker SNP